NicholasSterling/rust-async/src/chapter_1/closures.md

 ```
 Yep, that does it.

-So that's nice and all but.. how does our final state-machine ends up being implemented?
+So that's nice and all, but... how does our final state machine end up being implemented?
 ```sh
 $ cargo rustc --lib -- --test -Zprint-type-sizes
 # [...]